dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-tips.md

 - Press Fn-F1 to view a list of the other editor shortcuts
 - Command-Enter / Control-Enter to Preview
 - Command-Shift-Enter / Control-Shift-Enter to Compile
-- Highlight a portion of code to Preview or Compile code
+- Highlight a portion of code and use the above shortcuts to Preview or Compile code
 - Type double underscore (__) in the IDE to reveal a list of dbt functions

 ## Multiple selections

 You can make multiple selections for quick and simultaneous edits.
 The below commands are a common way to add more cursors and allow you to insert cursors below or above with ease.

-- Option-Command-Down / Option-Control-Down arrow
+- Option-Command-Down  arrow
-- Option-Command-Up / Option-Control-Down arrow
+- Option-Command-Up arrow
 - Press Option and click on an area

 ## Package tips